-If you have actually no space on the front of your self-construction transceivers for a frequency display, this counter by Small Wonder Labs is the correct for you.
+If you have actually no space on the front of your self-construction transceivers for a frequency display, this counter is the correct for you.
 On the front only the space for a tracer is required.
-The output of the frequency takes place thereby as CW word with 3 or 4 digits, whereby the signal is supplied easily to the AF signal.
-Due to its size of (3.2 cm x 4.5 cm) and the adjustable frequency offset each self-construction equipment thereby can actually be re-tooled.
+The output of the frequency takes place thereby as CW word with three or four digits, whereby the signal is supplied easily to the AF signal.
+Due to its size of (3.2 × 4.5 cm) and the adjustable frequency offset each self-construction equipment thereby can actually be re-tooled.
 The maximal computable frequency is 32.767 MHz.
 These frequency counters be based on a PIC circuit.
-The counter was avaiable by Small Wonder Labs, which already closed.
+The counter was available by Dave Benson, K1SWL, Small Wonder Labs, which already closed.

-Digital Frequency Display DFD1 by Almost All Digital Electronics (AADE)
+Almost All Digital Electronics (AADE) DFD1 - Digital Frequency Display

 If your device is out of order, so you can download technical documentations for MFJ-259 and MFJ-259B.
-The manual for the MFJ-259B is available ONLY on the MFJ webpage.
+The manual for the MFJ-259B is available only on the webpage by MFJ Enterprises.

-L/C Meter IIB by Almost All Digital Electronics (AADE)
+Almost All Digital Electronics (AADE) L/C Meter IIB

-Display: 16 character LCD module with four digit resolution of the measured value, direct display in engineering units (i.e. Lx = 1.234 uHy), jumper option to display pF, nF, µF (i.e. 10 nF instead of 0,01 µF).
+Display: 16 character LCD module with four digit resolution of the measured value, direct display in engineering units (for example Lx = 1.234 uHy), jumper option to display pF, nF, µF (for example 10 nF instead of 0,01 µF).

 In the meantime I still made one modification at the L/C Meter, which saves the battery live.

 Oak Hills Research (OHR) WM-2 Founder Doug DeMaw, W1FB